Are you looking for new middle grade books written by black authors to celebrate Black History Month?

 February is Black History month in the United States.
 Books are one of the many ways you can celebrate the history and achievements of African Americans and amplify black voices.
 Books have the unique ability to teach kids about prejudice, social justice, and discrimination.

-In 2015, the organization We Need Diverse Books formed and brought attention to the lack of diversity in children’s books.
+In 2015, the organization We Need Diverse Books was formed and brought attention to the lack of diversity in children’s books.
 It’s important for all kids to see themselves represented in literature.

 #WeNeedDiverseBooks places emphasis on the need for diverse books for children.